Vijaylad12/Pastebin_app/README.md

 A simple, secure, and modern pastebin application built with React, Node.js, and MongoDB.

+## 🚀 Live Demo

+Check out the live app here: **[https://pastebin-app-three.vercel.app](https://pastebin-app-three.vercel.app)**

+Feel free to create and share pastes!
+The app is fully functional and ready to use.

 ## Features
 - Create text pastes with optional expiration (TTL)
 - Limit maximum views for pastes